thothom/thothom.com/docs/integrations/nestjs.md

 ## Usage (example with DynamoDB)

-Regardless the integration syntax, it works exactly as the normal Symbiosis, so you can use the repositories as always, and the parameters will receive the same values as always.
+Regardless the integration syntax, it works exactly as the normal _Symb_, so you can use the repositories as always, and the parameters will receive the same values as always.

 ```ts
 // app.module.ts